Ruibin2000/MLSystemProject_rc5018_jt4850_sj4025/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 4 and Unit 5 requirements,
 and which optional "difficulty" points you are attempting. -->

+#### 1. Model traning at scale (unit 4)
+##### 1.1 Train and re-train
+Our selected candidate models can be trained on the required datasets and fine-tuned at scale to fit specific dataset for better performance.
+For large model training, we plan to use mutiple GPU to accelarate the training process.
+With the benefit of our design on the two layers model, further discovered diseases of a specific plant only need to re-train the layer-2 model without training on layer-1 model.
+It is easy for re-training.

+##### 1.2 well-justified choices for modeling.
+For first layer model which classifies the type of the plants, the model needs to train on a large dataset.
+While the sub-layer model may train on the smaller datasets with higher accuracy.
+Additionally, the performance of models on specific disease can be different.
+These model will be compared and selected based on the test datasets

+#### 2. Model training infrastructure and platform (unit 5)
+##### 2.1 Experiment tracking
+The following training plan are proposed to run:
+- MobileNetV2 trains on the plant categories
+- MobileNetV2 trains on the disease categories
+- EfficientNetB7 trains on the plant categories
+- EfficientNetB7 trains on the disease categories
+- llma 3B trains on the plant categories
+- llma 3B trains on the disease categories
+- llma 7B trains on the plant categories
+- llma 7B trains on the disease categories
+- llma 13B trains on the plant categories
+- llma 13B trains on the disease categories

+MLFlow experiment tracking server on Chameleon will be hosted to track and evaluate the experiment details

+##### 2.2 Scheduling training jobs
+Like the lab, a Ray cluster will be implemented and run on the server.
+The required training jobs will be submitted in pipline.

 #### Model Serving and Monitoring Platforms (SJ)